dgarage/bitcointest/README.md

 ## Double Spend Same Destination

 The "Double Spend Same Destination" case works just like "Double Spend Theft", except both transactions send to the same address.
-The transactions are *identical* in execution.
 A common example of this is an RBF (Replace By Fee) transaction, an opt-in feature in the bitcoin network where a transaction can be replaced with another transaction with a higher fee, as long as the transaction is not in a block already.

 We will do this in the same fashion as before.